deniseschirmer/deniseschirmer/README.md

 Hi there 👋

-I'm Denise Schirmer, a passionate Front-end Developer with a goal to become a Full Stack Developer. 👩‍💻 Fascinated by technology, innovation, and entrepreneurship, I hold a degree in Analysis and Systems Development and specialize in software development, focusing on Front-End web applications.
+I'm Denise Schirmer, a passionate Front-end Developer with a goal to become a Full Stack Developer. 👩‍💻 Fascinated by technology, innovation, and entrepreneurship, I hold a degree in Analysis and Systems Development and specialize in software development, focusing on full stack developing.

 My experience encompasses various technologies and tools, including: